liamhuang-brc/Rxjs/README.md

 # RxJS and Signals Demo

 A comprehensive demonstration application showcasing RxJS Observables and Angular Signals, built with Angular 17.
+This project serves as both a learning resource and a reference implementation for reactive programming patterns in Angular.

+## 🎯 Purpose

+This demo application aims to:
+- Demonstrate the power and flexibility of RxJS Observables
+- Showcase Angular's new Signals API and its benefits
+- Compare different reactive programming approaches
+- Provide practical, real-world examples
+- Help developers understand when to use each approach

 ## 🚀 Features

-- Deep dive into Angular Signals
+- Deep dive into Angular Signals with practical examples
-- RxJS Observable demonstrations
+- RxJS Observable patterns and best practices
 - Comparison between Observables and Subjects
-- Interactive code examples
+- Interactive code examples with live editing
-- Real-world use cases
+- Real-world use cases including:
-- Stock portfolio demo with live updates
+  - Stock portfolio tracking with live updates
+  - Form handling with reactive patterns
+  - State management demonstrations
+  - Performance optimization examples
 - Observer pattern implementation
 - Beautiful, responsive UI with animations